Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 The ID.5 offers a refined and contemporary design.
 It’s hard not to notice the similarities in design between the ID.4 and the ID.5.

 Compared to the ID.4, the proportions of the ID.5 seem to fit the car much better.
-It’s a longer and wider vehicle and flowing design brings out the best of this crossover’s looks, complemented by this Grenadilla black finish.
+It’s a longer and wider vehicle, and the flowing design brings out the best of this crossover’s looks.

-The interior quality was also what you would expect of this class.
+The interior quality was also what you’d expect from VW.
 It felt well-built and put together, but not quite class-leading when it comes to materials.

-Our cabin was filled with piano black finishes throughout and during the Indian summer weather we’ve been enjoying lately, the glaring sunshine brought up the worst of the fingerprints and everyday scuffs.
+Our cabin was filled with Piano Black finishes throughout and with the Indian summer weather we’ve been enjoying lately, the glaring sunshine brought up the worst of the fingerprints and everyday scuffs.

 Volkswagen ID.5 boot space and rear seats